linucksrox/restic-scripts/README.md

 These are bash scripts designed to be run under Linux, so I offer no support for Windows or Mac based systems although feel free to modify these scripts for your own purposes!
 I am not opposed to anyone posting issues or pull requests or just comments or questions!

+I exclusively run restic with Backblaze B2 and use the B2 API as opposed to the S3 API because when I originally set these up Backblaze did not offer an S3 API.
+If I could do it again today I would most definitely use the S3 API (but I'm sure it would be fairly trivial to adapt).

 The main script is `restic_backup.sh` which you will probably want to schedule with cron.
 Most other scripts are to make maintenance/troubleshooting tasks easier.
 You can optionally schedule `restic_check.sh` and `restic_forgetandprune_bypolicy.sh`.

 # Getting Started